Google Chromecast review, specifications and hands on

 Google recently launched its Chromecast, a popular device worldwide and also in the Indian market and we covered that news in our previous article (Chromecast launch).
 And we promised you that we will give a complete review once we get our hands on the device which we finally did.
-So read on the full review of Chromecast.
+So read the full review of Chromecast to know more.

 Design: A stick for streaming

-There’s is a little catch though, that the Chromecast requires a power source to work.
-Which I can bet you didn’t know because very easily hid this in all their advertisements of Chromecast.
+There is a little catch though, that the Chromecast requires a power source to work.
+Which I can bet you didn’t know because very easily hid this in all their advertisements for Chromecast.
 So this handy Chromecast isn’t really just a dongle but is still very much handy.

 Setup: Up and running in minutes

-Google Chromecast is called as a plug and play device and that’s how Google advertise it too, and well Chromecast really is a Plug & Play device.
+Google Chromecast is called a plug-and-play device and that’s how Google advertises it too, and well Chromecast really is a Plug & Play device.

-After connecting it or plugging it to TV, it will prompt you to visit online setup using your smartphone or tablet or laptop and there you will need to install the Chromecast setup app which will take a little time but it’s step by step, so no confusions over there.
-There are also a lot of illustrations which will prove to be helpful on your way.
+After connecting it or plugging it into the TV, it will prompt you to visit the online setup using your smartphone or tablet, or laptop, and there you will need to install the Chromecast setup app which will take a little time but it’s step by step, so no confusion over there.
+There are also a lot of illustrations that will prove to be helpful on your way.

 The apps: Netflix, YouTube, Pandora, HBO Go, and more